Creating A Culture of Engagement: Igniting Passion & Productivity

 What Is Employee Engagement?

-Employee engagement refers to the emotional connection and commitment that employees have towards their work, organisation, and its goals.
+Employee engagement refers to employees' emotional connection and commitment towards their work, organisation, and goals.
 Engaged employees are not merely satisfied or content; they are passionate, motivated, and fully invested in their roles.
 They go above and beyond to contribute to the organisation's success, taking ownership of their work and demonstrating a genuine sense of purpose.
 Engaged employees are more likely to be productive, innovative, and committed to their organisation's mission and values.

-Statistics show that the positive impact of employee engagement is evident: absenteeism decreases by 41%, productivity experiences a significant boost of 17%, and turnover rates decrease by 24%.
+Statistics show that employee engagement has a positive impact: absenteeism decreases by 41%, productivity experiences a significant boost of 17%, and turnover rates decrease by 24%.

 Why Is Cultural Change Important?